-Question: Can international institutions apply to HSD?
+international organizations apply to HSD:

 Answer: The HSD Program encourages international collaborations.
 HSD understands that topics of interest will cross national boundaries and that U.S. investigators will and already do communicate and collaborate with colleagues throughout the world to accomplish their research and educational goals.
 The typical expectation is that all investigators on a project team will receive funding from their own countries' funding agencies, especially if the international collaboration is with researchers in developed countries (e.g., Europe, Britain, Japan) that have substantial resources of their own.
-However, the eligibility rules for submission to HSD do allow for international institutions to apply indirectly to the HSD Program - either as consultants on a lead proposal or as subawards.
+The eligibility rules for submission to HSD do allow for researchers outside of the U.S. to apply indirectly to the HSD Program - either as consultants on a lead proposal or as subawards.
 In both cases, justification is required of the unique capabilities offered or the specific research needs that will be accomplished.
-No indirect costs by international institutions are allowed.
+No indirect costs by international organizations are allowed.
 In addition, it is expected that the international budget will be small, relative to the overall size of the project budget.